SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 * Borrowed Luck

 When you fail a saving throw where you did not have disadvantage, you can use your reaction to roll again.
-If you succeed, you will have disadvantage on your next saving throw.
+If you succeed, you will have disadvantage on your next saving throw.​​​​​​​

 * Mischief Domain Spells